Hawthorne

 Learning Update

-Click on the links below to see what the children in Year 5 will be learning in the Autumn Term.
+Click on the links below to see what the children in Year 5 will be learning in the Spring Term.